Performance

 This is step is modestly important to avoid stutter on newer kernels, if you experience stutters under large graphical load please attempt to set this up.

-CoreCtrl is an overclocking utility.
+These are overclocking utilities.
 Overclocking your GPU is potentially dangerous and if done without care it could permanently damage your hardware.

 If you limit yourself to setting the power profile you should be fine, but don’t just crank up the sliders.